 Welcome to Trumpets Class.
-We are hardworking bunch of 28 learners supported in our work by Mr Glaister & Mrs Potter.
-We need our P.E. kits in school on Mondays when we do P.E. with the West Lancs Sports Partnership.
-On Friday afternoons we are taught R.E. by the wonderful Mrs Higson.
+We are hardworking bunch of 34 learners supported in our work by Mr Glaister, Mrs Potter, Mrs Ashton and Mrs Cookson.
+We need to come to school in our P.E. kits on Tuesdays when we do P.E. with the West Lancs Sports Partnership.
+On Thursday afternoons we are taught by the wonderful Mrs Higson.

 A big thank you to our parents, carers and people from home for helping us with our spellings, reading and Times Tables Rock Stars homework which is set on Fridays.

 We know that mistakes happen when we learn and we take a Growth Mindset approach to learning – keep putting in the effort and learning from mistakes and we will succeed!
 We know the power of the word YET!

 Theme learning - History